tecladocode/web-dev-bootcamp/curriculum/section06/lectures/02_render_template_to_send_longer_strings/README.md

     return greetings
 ```

-Running the code gives you this nicely formatted greeting in your browser:
+Running the code starts the Flask server and accessing the URL http://localhost:5000/fancy gives you this nicely formatted greeting in your browser:

 ![Hello world with html](https://user-images.githubusercontent.com/30027932/85437519-847cdf80-b5ac-11ea-8e3c-9bcfd558f447.png)